 Dental implants have many advantages over other options to replace lost teeth.
-Once successfully in place the implant is almost impossible to identify as a fake tooth, there is no discomfort such as from a plate that rubs and it lasts for a very long time, so is durable and effective as a working tooth or teeth.Sadly, not everyone is suitable for this procedure.
+Once successfully put in by a dentist, the implant is almost impossible to identify as a fake tooth, there is no discomfort such as from a plate that rubs and it lasts for a very long time, so is durable and effective as a working tooth or teeth.Sadly, not everyone is suitable for this procedure.
 It is essential to consult with a dentist who is highly experienced in the procedure to find out if they think you would be a good candidate.
 Otherwise the procedure will cost a lot and not be successful, something that no one wants to have happen.

 Dental implants are most successful when –

 - The candidate has finished growing, so it can be done after adolescence once the bone has finished growing.